c19witness/uk-covid19-inquiry/2023-06-16_module-1/2_Ms_Katharine_Hammond.rst

 So that's an issue about transmissibility.

-"Due to the nature of an emerging infectious disease [so not a pandemic influenza] there is some uncertainty as to whether a different emerging pathogen, including one which was airborne [respiratory] would lead to ..."
+"Due to the nature of an emerging infectious disease [so not a pandemic influenza] there is some uncertainty as to whether a different emerging pathogen, including one which was :outline:`airborne` [respiratory] would lead to ..."

 I'm afraid I've lost the place now because of the change in the page.